-Trump Is Already Trying to Scale Back His Trade War Into An Extortion Racket
+Trump Is Already Trying to Scale Back His Trade War Into an Extortion Racket

 But on Thursday, the president finally gave the world clarity.
 During a signing ceremony in the Roosevelt Room, the president explained that:

-•The United States will impose a 25 percent tariff on steel imports, and a 10 percent one on aluminum imports, in 15 days – or in no sooner than 15 days, anyway.
+• The United States will impose a 25 percent tariff on steel imports, and a 10 percent one on aluminum imports, in 15 days — or in no sooner than 15 days, anyway.

-•Canada and Mexico will be indefinitely exempted from these tariffs – unless they refuse to concede to his administration’s (radical) demands in NAFTA negotiations.
+• Canada and Mexico will be indefinitely exempted from these tariffs — unless they refuse to concede to his administration’s (radical) demands in NAFTA negotiations.

-•America’s other core allies can “negotiate” for an exemption from the tariffs.
-And the U.S. will give special consideration to its “great partners” and “great military allies” – but also, “many of the countries that treat us the worst on trade and on military are our ‘allies’ as they like to call them.”
+• America’s other core allies can “negotiate” for an exemption from the tariffs.
+And the U.S. will give special consideration to its “great partners” and “great military allies” — but also, “many of the countries that treat us the worst on trade and on military are our ‘allies’ as they like to call them.”

-•China has been “very helpful” on geopolitical matters, but the United States will nonetheless enact “reciprocal tariffs” on Chinese imports in the near future, even if that means slapping a “50 percent” tariff on some Chinese products.
+• China has been “very helpful” on geopolitical matters, but the United States will nonetheless enact “reciprocal tariffs” on Chinese imports in the near future, even if that means slapping a “50 percent” tariff on some Chinese products.

 This cacophony of contradictions reflected divisions within Trump’s administration and, by all appearances, his own mind.